-- A DC Consumer's Guide to Going Solar - DOEE solar information page - DOEE Solar for All Program provides the benefits of solar to low- and moderate-income households - DC Office of People's Counsel (OPC) consumer assistance for problems with utilities - DC Office of Attorney General (OAG) consumer assistance for complaints about businesses, including solar installers - DC Department of Consumer and Regulatory Affairs (DCRA)
+- A DC Consumer's Guide to Going Solar - DOEE solar information page - DOEE Solar for All Program provides the benefits of solar to low- and moderate-income households - The DC Solar Tool shows District of Columbia residents, businesses, and property owners how much electricity can be produced on their rooftops from solar photovoltaic (PV) systems, how the financial investment will pay off, and how much pollution will be reduced.
+Users can also find hundreds of systems already installed throughout the city. - DC Office of People's Counsel (OPC) consumer assistance for problems with utilities - DC Office of Attorney General (OAG) consumer assistance for complaints about businesses, including solar installers - DC Department of Consumer and Regulatory Affairs (DCRA) for information about permitting.